MicrosoftDocs/microsoft-365-community/README.md

 # Welcome to the SharePoint Usage Docs!

-If you just landed here, and you have no idea what Github is, please go to [Getting Started](https://github.com/SharePoint/sp-usage-docs/blob/master/docs/getting-started.md).
+* If you just landed here, and you have no idea what Github is, please go to [Getting Started](docs\getting-started.md).
+* If you have been here before and would like instructions on how to add content, please go to [Adding Content](docs\adding-content.md).

 ---